pg-prob-sem/pg-prob-sem.github.io/pages/organisers.md

 ---

 ### Carmen C. van-de-l'Isle
 My mathematical interests lie within discrete probability with specific interests in interacting particle systems and random processes on both random and fixed structures.
-I am currently a PhD student in Statistical Applied Mathematics at Bath (SAMBa) as part of the 7th cohort.
-My current project is on the symbiotic contact process on random structures and is supervised by Marcel Ortgiese and Sarah Penington.
+I am currently a PhD student in Statistical Applied Mathematics at Bath [(SAMBa)](https://samba.ac.uk) as part of the 7th cohort.
+My current project is on the symbiotic contact process on random structures and is supervised by [Marcel Ortgiese](https://people.bath.ac.uk/ma2mo/) and [Sarah Penington](https://people.bath.ac.uk/sp2355/).
 My current area of research concerns the comparison of the critical values for both the symbiotic contact process and the contact process on Galton-Watson trees.

-### Nic Kupper
+### Nic Küpper
-I am currently doing a PhD at the University of Bath and I am supervised by Mathew Penrose.
+I am currently doing a PhD at the University of Bath and I am supervised by [Mathew Penrose](https://people.bath.ac.uk/masmdp/).
 I am interested in random geometric graphs, that is random graphs embedded in a metric space.
 At the moment I am studying the Random Connection Model in Euclidean space and extending results from simpler models on how large components behave.

 ### Lukas Lüchtrath
 I am currently a post-doc in [Benedikt Jahnel](https://www.wias-berlin.de/people/jahnel/)'s group [Probabilistic Methods for Dynamic Communication Networks](https://www.wias-berlin.de/research/lgs/lg6/index.jsp?lang=1) at Wias Berlin.
 My main area of interest is probability theory; especially spatial stochastic, complex networks and percolation.
 I did my PhD under the supervision of [Peter Mörters](http://www.mi.uni-koeln.de/~moerters/) at the University of Cologne.
 I did my Master's in mathematics in 2018 and my Bachelor's in business mathematics in 2014 at University of Cologne.